PgBiel/elembic/src/types/types.typ

     message: "elembic: types.wrap: new default (currently " + repr(if new-default == () { none } else { new-default.first() }) + ") must have a type within possible 'output' types of the new type (currently " + if new-output == () { "empty" } else { new-output.map(t => if type(t) == dictionary { t.name } else { str(t) }).join(", ", last: " or ") } + "), since it is itself an output\n  hint: you can either change the default, or update possible output types with 'output: (new, list)' to indicate which native or custom types your wrapped type might end up as after casts (if there are casts)."
   )

+  if new-check == none and new-cast == none and "any" not in new-output and (
+    "any" in new-input or new-input.any(inp => inp not in new-output) ) {
+    assert(false, message: "elembic: types.wrap: new type has no casting or checking, but not all of its input types are valid output types.
+Ensure 'output: (...)' and 'input: (...)' are identical to fix this.")
+  }

+  if new-cast == none and "any" not in new-input and new-output.any(out => out == "any" or out not in new-input) {
+    assert(false, message: "elembic: types.wrap: new type has no casting, but list of valid output types includes invalid input types.
+Please ensure 'output' is a subset of 'input' in this case, or add a cast.")
+  }

   base.wrap(typeinfo, overrides)
 }